hoppyhedgehog/tvpn/README.md

 #  PREREQUISITES

-Firstly TVPN is designed to be run AS ROOT
+## Root user

-** For MAC
+- TVPN is designed to be run AS ROOT

 ### Homebrew is required.
 - To install Homebrew and the prerequisites, I have created brew-setup.sh on his repo as well.